Hessenberg varieties associated to ad-nilpotent ideals

 and we again have $d_R(1,2)=1\leq 1 = d_{\std(R)}(1,2)$.
 Since column 3 is the last column of $R$ in which the values do not increase from top to bottom, we check that when $i=j=3$, $d_R(i,j)<d_{\std(R)}(i,j)$.

 Indeed, $d_R(3,3)=0$ and $d_{\std}(3,3)=1$. \end{example}

-We now prove that each Hessenberg variety $\Hess(X_\lambda, h)$ is connected.
-Recall that the dimension of the $0$-cohomology group of any topological space is equal to the number of connected components of that space.
-Thus, by Lemma~\ref{betti} and Theorem~\ref{thm: main thm2} it suffices to show that there is a unique permutation $w$ such that $\dim(C_w\cap \Hess(X_\lambda, h))=0$.
+We now return to the setting in which $\lambda$ is any composition of $n$.
+We prove that each Hessenberg variety $\Hess(X_\lambda, h)$ is connected.
+Recall that the dimension of the $0$-cohomology group of any algebraic variety is equal to the number of connected components of that space.
+Thus, by Lemma~\ref{betti} and Theorem~\ref{thm: main thm2} it suffices to show that there is a unique permutation $w\in S_n$ such that $\dim(C_w\cap \Hess(X_\lambda, h))=0$.